PrefectHQ/prefect/docs/guides/prefect-deploy.md

 When creating a deployment, we must answer *two* basic questions:

-- What instructions does a [worker](/concepts/work-pools/) need to set up an execution environment for my workflow?
+- What instructions does a [worker](/concepts/work-pools/) need to set up an execution environment for our workflow?
 For example, a workflow may have Python requirements, unique Kubernetes settings, or Docker networking configuration.
 - How should the flow code be accessed?

 A deployment additionally enables you to: